-Do your research in your home country
+- Do your research in your home country

-- Spend time to study in your home country and gain basic experience before moving abroad (Unless you choose to study abroad and work as an intern/PTE student).
+- Before selecting a country, study the economic, political and business aspects of that country.
+Spend time to study in your home country and gain basic experience before moving abroad.
+(Unless you choose to study abroad and work as an intern/PTE student).

-Work on your resume
+- Work on your resume

 - To find a job in UAE, don’t just post your resume on job portals or request all references to send your resume to the HR.
 The most basic thing is to work on your Resume.